scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 random elements in, as seen in Figure :ref:`figorig` .

 The Adapted version, otherwise, seeks the initial seed through densest regions, thus ensuring its start inside or close to clusters.
-Moreover, by using the mahalonobis distance as estimator, the covariance matrix is taken into account, which makes a more precise identification of cluster boundaries (Figure :ref:`figadapted` ).
+Moreover, by using the Mhalonobis distance as estimator, the covariance matrix is taken into account, which makes a more precise identification of cluster boundaries (Figure :ref:`figadapted` ).
 Nevertheless, Adapted G-mode has tendency to undersize the number of elements on the misaligned clusters.
 For cluster number 3 in Table :ref:`tabgauss` , a anti-correlated gaussian distribution, the undersizing reaches 30.8%.
 If the undersizing becomes too large, its possible that “lost elements” are identified as new cluster.